maxxyh/forty-jekyll-theme/portfolio.md

 				<header class="major">
 					<h3>Shopee Product & Design Challenge 2020 (Grand Champion)</h3>
 				</header>
-				<p>Grand Champion of Singapore's first Product Management and Design Competition.
-We were tasked to design a product feature to help maintain Shopee's lead in the E-commerce market.</p>
+				<p>Singapore's first Product Management and Design Competition.
+We were tasked to design a product feature to help maintain Shopee's lead in the E-commerce market.<br />
+				Our feature, <b>ShopeeList</b>, focused on making it easier to share multiple products, so as to build up Shopee's social network.</p>
+				<p><b>Areas of Growth</b>: Visual Prototyping (Figma), Presentation and Pitching, UX Processes (User analysis, User Flows), Product Management.</p>
 				<ul class="actions">
 					<li><a href="shopeeDesignChallenge.html" class="button">Learn more</a></li>
 				</ul>